bihealth/kiosc-server/docs/source/apps_containers_controls.rst

 Pause
 ^^^^^

 Pause a running Docker container.
-Only available when Docker container state is reported as running.

 Internally, a ``docker pause`` is performed.